Skip to main content

 • COMNAP – Council of Managers of National Antarctic Programs

-The coordination of the Polar Program also takes on the management of treaties, memoranda and cooperation protocols signed with other international polar programs, promoting the signing of new collaboration instruments that facilitate the development of national polar research.
+The Polar Program coordination also manages treaties, memoranda, and cooperation protocols signed with other international polar programs, promoting the signing of new collaboration instruments that facilitate the development of national polar research.

 Structure

-The structure of the Polar Program includes coordination, a work team and two scientific advisors - Professors Gonçalo Vieira (IGOT/UL) and José Xavier (UC).
+The Polar Program structure includes a coordination team, a working team, and two scientific advisors—Professors Gonçalo Vieira (IGOT/UL) and José Xavier (UC).